 Godly Play is a Montessori-based Christian curriculum through which children deepen their faith and innate spiritual curiosity.
 Children are invited to connect stories to their personal experiences.
 This program prepares children to join woship while developing an understand of bible stories, symbols, and rites.
 Learn more.

 The Journey to Adulthood program's underlying theme is that adulthood is earned or learned.
 We form a safe community in which they can explore issues of spirituality, society, self, and sexuality though the context of scripture, reason and tradition of the Episcopal Church.
-These groups meet Sunday morning and a couple of times a month outside of church for activities, service projects and more.
+These groups meet Sunday morning and a couple of times a month outside of church for activities, service projects, an Urban Adventure and a Spiritual Pilgrimage.
 Learn more.

 We understand that everyone learns and engages in different ways.
 At Trinity we try to have a variety of classes to interest everyone.
 Classes are typically small group formats with lively, open discussions.
 We offer Introductory classes Book Study classes, and a DVD and discussion class.
 Class length varies so check back often to see what new opportunities are coming up.
 For more information.
 Learn more.